emileWhispa/bk-tic-tao/README.md

 Last, the HR must have option to change the application status (Dropped, Passed)

-You can find deployed version of this project https://simple-job-application-system-frontend.vercel.app/
+You can find final version of this project https://simple-job-application-system-frontend.vercel.app/

 Login credentials as Staff